Skip to Content

 On the other hand, if you’re taller than average, you may never want to go back to a standard-height sink again.
 Read more about kitchen island size guidelines here.

-Cost of Kitchen Island with Sink
+Cost of Island with Sink

-Modern kitchen island with sink quartz counters chrome pendant lights and barstoolsA sink can be purchased relatively cheaply — basic models start around $200 and the average cost for a sink is $400 which, when you consider the amount of use it gets, is quite reasonable.
+A sink can be purchased relatively cheaply — basic models start around $200 and the average cost is $400, which, when you consider the amount of use it gets, is quite reasonable.

 But wait — where is that water coming from?
-Chances are, your kitchen island doesn’t butt up against a wall, so you’ll need to run a new pipe under the floor.
+Chances are, your island doesn’t butt up against a wall, so you’ll need to run a new pipe under the floor.

 Expect to pay a professional around $500 for the installation of these new pipes and the sink.
 Of course, the cost is dependent on the orientation and condition of your current plumbing.

-Kitchen Island with Cooktop and Sink
+Kitchen With Island Cooktop and Sink

-Kitchen island with electric cooktop stove, sink and mirror cabinetsA long kitchen island with a cooktop and sink can transform a small one wall kitchen into the heart of your home.
+A long kitchen island with a cooktop and washbasin can transform a small one wall kitchen into the heart of your home.
 It requires a very large island — at least nine feet.

 The main advantage of this setup is that you don’t face a wall when doing prep, cooking, or washing dishes.
 Make sure to plan plenty of room around the cooking area — at least 15” of free space on either side is ideal.

-Kitchen Island with Stove and Sink
+Kitchen With Island Stove and Sink

-Kitchen island with gas stove and sink For families with children and a kitchen that faces a play or homework space, this can be a great way to keep an eye on the kids while also getting dinner on the table.
+For families with children and a kitchen that faces a play or homework space, this can be a great way to keep an eye on the kids while also getting dinner on the table.
 You will have to sacrifice some under-counter space to accommodate the oven.

-Kitchen Island with Prep Sink
+Island with Prep Sink

-Kitchen island with prep sink and main countertops with two sinksA prep sink is also known as a ‘wet bar’ or ‘entertainment’ sink.
-The standard size for a prep sink is 15-25” in length, 15” wide, and five to six inches deep, so it’s noticeably smaller than a kitchen sink.
+A prep basin is also known as a ‘wet bar’ or ‘entertainment’ sink.
+The standard size for a prep sink is 15-25” in length, 15” wide, and five to six inches deep, so it’s noticeably smaller than traditional sinks.

-Outdoor Kitchen Island with Sink
+Outdoor Kitchen Prep Island with Sink

-Outdoor kitchen island with sinkPutting a sink in the outdoor kitchen countertop of the island is a great way to increase the use you get out of your outdoor kitchen.
+Putting a sink in the outdoor kitchen countertop of the island is a great way to increase the use you get out of your outdoor kitchen.

 You can save yourself the trips back and forth to the house by bringing all your prep and washing up outside.
 Some people even keep a second set of dishes outdoors!

-Kitchen Island with Farmhouse Sink
+Island with Farmhouse Sink

-Kitchen island with farmhouse sink silver pendant lightsA farmhouse sink looks great just about anywhere.
-Farmhouse sinks protrude slightly from the island — to avoid bumping your hip as you round the corner, make sure you still have at least the recommended 36 inches of clearance between the protrusion of the sink and the opposite countertop or wall.
+A farmhouse sink looks great just about anywhere.
+Farmhouse sinks protrude slightly from the island — to avoid bumping your hip as you round the corner, ensure you still have at least the recommended 36 inches of clearance between the protrusion of the basin and the opposite countertop or wall.

 See our gallery of the types of kitchen islands on this page for more ideas.